 - It’s usually held in an office or conference room, not a courtroom

-- There’s a panel of three: a judge and two specialist members (usually an education professional and a disability specialist)
+- There’s a panel of a judge and up to two specialist members (usually an education professional and a disability specialist)

 - You can bring someone to support you (SENDIASS, a friend, a McKenzie friend, or a solicitor)